magnum/wordpress/wp-content/plugins/automatorwp/readme.txt

 * [Webhooks](https://automatorwp.com/add-ons/webhooks/): Send and receive data from webhooks to connect all your plugins with web services like Zapier or Integromat or even to connect different WordPress sites.
 * [Schedule Actions](https://automatorwp.com/add-ons/schedule-actions/): Schedule any action to run after a time delay of your choice.
+* [Calculator](https://automatorwp.com/add-ons/calculator/): can perform mathematical calculations on tags like sums, subtractions, multiplications, divisions and even apply functions such as abs, sin, cos among others.
+* [Formatter](https://automatorwp.com/add-ons/formatter/): is able to apply different formats to tags like convert, replace or extract anything from strings, numbers or dates even remove the HTML from a content.
+* [Generator](https://automatorwp.com/add-ons/generator/): lets you generate content like random strings, random numbers, emails even hashes and WordPress nonces.
+* [QR Code](https://automatorwp.com/add-ons/qr-code/): will create QR codes from links or texts with different styles, formats and colors.
 * [Multimedia Content](https://automatorwp.com/add-ons/multimedia-content/): New triggers based on multimedia content creation and interaction.
 * [Block Users](https://automatorwp.com/add-ons/block-users/): Block users and roles for being able to complete any automation of your choice.
 * [Button](https://automatorwp.com/add-ons/button/) & [Link](https://automatorwp.com/add-ons/link/): Launch any automation through buttons and links clicks.